 Recommendations for Storing Peppers Securely:

-- High and Secure: Keep peppers out of reach of dogs by storing them in high places or in areas where they cannot easily access them, such as inside sealed containers.
+- High and Secure: Keep it out of reach of dogs by storing them in high places or in areas where they cannot easily access them, such as inside sealed containers.

-- Refrigeration: If applicable, store peppers in the refrigerator to deter dogs from reaching them and to prolong their freshness.
+- Refrigeration: If applicable, store it in the refrigerator to deter dogs from reaching them and to prolong their freshness.

 - Labeling: Clearly label containers or bags containing peppers to ensure that household members are aware of their contents and can take appropriate precautions.